oleggromov/html-scaffold/README.md

 	css/
 	js/
 	templates/
-		common.jade
 		index.data.jade
 		index.jade
 	grunt.js
-	index.html
 	package.json

 Then **install node modules**.
 If you don't have Node.js and Grunt.js installed, see the above section.

 	$ npm install

-This will download needed modules create directory which is ignored in this repo.
+This will download needed modules and create node_modules/ which is ignored in this repo.

 	$ ls
 	node_modules/